rileymat/ski-free/README.md

 *** Known Bugs ***
  * When moving up if the skiier crashes into an obstacle, the skiier will recover above the obstacle.
- * The skiier jumps further in case where the skier is going at a diagnal.
+ * The skiier jumps further in case where the skier is going at a diagonal.
+ * Rhino can run through objects.

+*** Issues ***
+ * Need to update loash dependency.

 For this challenge, we have included some base code for Ceros Ski, our version of the classic Windows game SkiFree.
 If